 - to develop teaching competencies in outside the student’s areas of concentration (e.g., medieval Scriptural interpretation; modern Jewish thought; non-western Christianities, etc.);

 - to acquire additional languages (see Language Concentration Track below).

 At Yale, students regularly interact with the world’s leading experts in the religions of the early Mediterranean and West Asian region.
-The faculty at Yale are unparalleled in both their collective chronological and geographical breadth and their collective areas of deep specialization.
+Yale’s faculty and programs offer a collective chronological and geographical breadth, as well as areas of deep specialization, to support and expand students’ areas of inquiry.
 Yale is also among the small number of North American Universities that provide advanced instruction in the many languages required for advanced research in Mediterranean and West Asian religions including Hebrew, Aramaic, Syriac, Greek, Latin, Ethiopic, Coptic, Middle Persian, and Arabic.